Generalizable End-to-End Tool-Use RL with Synthetic CodeGym

 \subsection{Results}

-Figure~\ref{fig:train_curve} presents the training reward curves per step and the in-domain validation results of the Qwen-2.5 series models (since QwQ uses the hard training set, the curve is not comparable, and we put the results of QwQ in Figure~\ref{fig:qwq_train_curve}).
-The reward metric coincides with accuracy because of the binary reward.
-In the training set, all base models begin with relatively low reward and improve steadily over the course of training; larger models consistently outperform smaller ones.
+Figure~\ref{fig:train_curve} presents the training reward curves per step and the in-domain validation results of the Qwen2.5 series models (since QwQ uses the hard training set, the curves are not comparable, and the QwQ results are shown in Figure~\ref{fig:qwq_train_curve}).
+The reward metric is equivalent to accuracy because it is binary.
+In the training set, all base models start with relatively low reward, but improve steadily, with larger models consistently outperforming smaller ones.
 Repetition experiments in small models confirm the stability of training during the initial 100 steps.
-In the in-domain validation set, although the environments differ from those used in training, we observe similar trends, suggesting limited overfitting.
+In the in-domain validation set, although the environments differ from those used in training, we observe similar trends, suggesting limited overfitting in training environments.

-Table~\ref{tab:main_result} summarizes the out-of-distribution (OOD) performance of the trained models.
+Table~\ref{tab:main_result} summarizes the out-of-distribution (OOD) performance of trained models.
 For Short-CoT models, we observe consistent gains across all categories: tool-use scenarios, multi-turn interactions, and reasoning tasks.
-The gains in the first two categories are more pronounced, probably because of the similarity between the synthetic environment workflows and those of the target tasks.
+The gains in the first two categories are more pronounced because the synthetic environment workflows are similar to those of the target tasks.
+These findings yield two takeaways: (i) training on CodeGym improves the generalizability of LLMs to unseen agent workflows, and (ii) the intrinsic complexity of the workflow logic in CodeGym training environments also yields gains in general reasoning ability.
+Moreover, we found that the larger models benefit more from training in CodeGym compared to the smaller models on OOD benchmarks.
+For example, Qwen2.5-32B-Instruct achieves an average improvement of $+7.3$, whereas Qwen2.5-7B-Instruct achieves only $+2.8$.
+This gap suggests that larger models exhibit stronger generalizability instead of memorization.

-These findings yield two takeaways: (i) training on CodeGym improves the generalizability of LLMs to unseen agentic workflows and (ii) the intrinsic complexity of the workflow logic in training environments also yields gains in general reasoning ability.
-Moreover, we found that the larger model may benefit more from training in CodeGym compared to the smaller models on OOD benchmarks.
-For example, Qwen2.5-32B-Instruct achieves an absolute improvement of $+7.3$ on average, while Qwen2.5-7B-Instruct only achieves $+2.8$.
-This gap implies that a larger model size may reveal stronger generalizability.
-For long-CoT models, which are heavily tuned for reasoning, RL on CodeGym may cause a slight performance decrease in reasoning tasks.
-Nevertheless, the trained long-CoT models substantially improve performance on tool-use scenarios and multi-turn interactions.
-Further investigation of combining reasoning objectives with CodeGym training may reveal complementary benefits for both reasoning accuracy and interactive tool use performance.
+For long-CoT models, which are heavily tuned for reasoning tasks, RL on CodeGym slightly reduces reasoning performance due to OOD training.
+However, these models show substantial gains in tool-use scenarios and multi-turn interactions.
+These results motivate exploring ways to combine reasoning objectives with CodeGym training, as this may provide complementary benefits to both reasoning accuracy and agent abilities.